Atherstone: Medieval

+Battle of Bosworth

 On 21 August 1485, Henry Tudor, and up to 11,000 troops stayed at Atherstone the day before the Battle of Bosworth.
 Tudor was said to have stayed at the Three Tuns Inn in Long Street, while his troops camped in a meadow north of the parish church.
 Reputedly, whilst in Atherstone, Tudor secretly met with the powerful noblemen Thomas Stanley and his brother William Stanley who pledged their support for Tudor, which would prove decisive in the subsequent battle.
 The battle, which is believed to have occurred 8 mi away near Market Bosworth in Leicestershire, resulted in Tudor's forces defeating those of King Richard III, enabling Tudor to claim the throne and become King Henry VII, establishing the Tudor dynasty.
 A theory exists, that the battle actually took place in the fields of Merevale above Atherstone, although this is not widely accepted.
 The main argument put in favour of this theory, is that financial reparations were made to Atherstone after the battle and not to Market Bosworth.